blackbaud-community/Blackbaud-CRM/API/Cookbook/readme.md

 ##Prerequisites##

+1. You will need to [Install and Configure PHP](http://www.php.net/manual/en/install.php.)
-1. You will need an instance of Blackbaud CRM.
+2. You will need an instance of Blackbaud CRM.
 Here are some [installation instructions](https://www.blackbaud.com/files/support/infinityinstaller/infinity-installation.htm) if you want to do a local install.
 2. You will need domain/user name and password credentials.
 These credentials must be associated with an application user within Blackbaud CRM.
-3. The application user must have permission to use the feature(s) that the cookbook recipe is interacting with.
+The application user must have permission to use the feature(s) that the cookbook recipe is interacting with.
+See [Authentication and Authorization](https://www.blackbaud.com/files/support/guides/infinitydevguide/Subsystems/inwebapi-developer-help/Content/InfinityWebAPI/coAuthenticationAndAuthorization.htm).
-4. Within helperfunctions.php you will need to provide the correct values for the following variables:
+4. Within **helperfunctions.php** you will need to provide the correct values for the following variables:

-$wsdl - the url of the BBEC web service wsdl document (See getSoapClient() function within helperfunctions.php)
+**$wsdl** - *url to the BBEC web service end point wsdl document.
+See [Locating the Endpoint](https://www.blackbaud.com/files/support/guides/infinitydevguide/Subsystems/inwebapi-developer-help/Content/LocatingAppFxWebServiceEndpoint.htm).
+See getSoapClient() function within helperfunctions.php.*

 	Ex: $wsdl = 'http://localhost/bbappfx/appfxwebservice.asmx?wsdl';

-$userName - Domain\User credentials to access the web service using basic authentication (See getSoapClient() function within helperfunctions.php)
+**$userName** - *Domain\User credentials to access the web service using basic authentication.
+See [Authentication and Authorization](https://www.blackbaud.com/files/support/guides/infinitydevguide/Subsystems/inwebapi-developer-help/Content/InfinityWebAPI/coAuthenticationAndAuthorization.htm) See getSoapClient() function within helperfunctions.php.*

 	Ex: $userName = 'Domain\User Name';

-$password - domain user password credentials to access the web service using basic authentication (See getSoapClient() function within helperfunctions.php)
+**$password** - *domain user password credentials to access the web service using basic authentication (See getSoapClient() function within helperfunctions.php*

 	Ex:  $password = 'Password';

-$database - the database to use  (see function getClientAppInfo() within helperfunctions.php)
+**$database** - *the database to use.
+See function getClientAppInfo() within helperfunctions.php*

 	Ex:  $database = 'BBInfinity';

-###Related Resources###
+##Related Resources##
 * [API Overview](https://www.blackbaud.com/files/support/guides/infinitydevguide/Subsystems/inwebapi-developer-help/Content/InfinityWebAPI/coAPIOverview.htm)
 * [AppFxWebService.asmx](https://www.blackbaud.com/files/support/guides/infinitydevguide/Subsystems/inwebapi-developer-help/Content/InfinityWebAPI/coAppFxWebService.asmx.htm)
 * [Locating the Endpoint](https://www.blackbaud.com/files/support/guides/infinitydevguide/Subsystems/inwebapi-developer-help/Content/LocatingAppFxWebServiceEndpoint.htm)